italiangrid/voms-clients/README.md

 ### Configuring trust for VOMS servers

-VOMS server trust information in typically maintained in the `/etc/grid-security/vomsdir` directory, or in the directory pointed by the `X509_VOMS_DIR` environment variable/
+VOMS server trust information in typically maintained in the `/etc/grid-security/vomsdir` directory, or in the directory pointed by the `X509_VOMS_DIR` environment variable.

 For more information on the format of this directory and what information should be there, consult the `vomsdir` man page.